3fon3fonov/exostriker/README.md

 What works:

 * Period search: GLS periodograms (RVs, act. data) & TLS (transit data).
-* RVs Keplerian and Dynamical modeling + GP (only one GP kernel integrated so far).
+* Keplerian and Dynamical RV modeling.
 * Transit modeling (so far only one dataset and not tested for 2+ transiting planets)
+* GP modeling (only one GP kernel integrated so far).
 * Joint RVs + GP + Transit best-fit modeling.
 * Joint RVs + GP + Transit MCMC sampling.
 * RV auto-fit (RV automated planet-finder algortm).
-* Long-term stability check of multiplanet systems using SyMBA, MVS and an MVS with a GR precession.
+* Long-term stability check of multiplanet systems using SyMBA, MVS and MVS with an GR precession.
+* Variouse of minimization methods (via SciPyOp).
 * Interactive plots.
 * RV vs. Activity time series correlation analysis/plots.
 * Import/Export of work sessions and multi-sessions.
 * Export plots to a matplotlib window for further customization.
+* Export ready to use Latex tables with best-fit parameters, errors and statistics.
 * Text editor.
 * Bash-shell (linux only).
 * Integrated Jupyter widget shell.